MIBAC FAQs

 PatientIQ has built our registry and manages the platform, assists with data analysis, performs complex reporting, troubleshoots user-challenges, and advises the MIBAC Coordinating Center in many areas of the quality improvement (QI).
 The collaborative quality improvement activities will use the registry data to identify approaches that seem to yield the best outcomes with the greatest efficiency, and then use the collaborative structure to spread those practices across the state.

 MIBAC offers training programs designed to give “first-contact” clinicians an effective set of tools and protocols with which to deal more effectively with patients with low back pain.
 Past experience with these programs suggests that significant improvements in patterns of care will occur.
-Our current training is a 90-minute on-demand module designed and presented by the team at Spine Care Partners.
+Our current training is a 90-minute on-demand module designed and presented by the team at Spine Care Partners, and is only available until December 31, 2023.
+Email us for questions about eligibility for the $100 training incentive.
+Click here to take the training.

 The overall goals of MIBAC are better and more effective care patterns, better outcomes for patients, and greater satisfaction for both clinicians and patients.